Sunglasses246/Thesis_improving_MT_with_NER/README.md

-# Thesis improving MT with NER
+# Thesis improving machine translation (MT) with named entity awarenss
 This is the github page of the thesis written by Simon Bosch providing the files used for the experiment: improving machine translation with named-entity awareness.

 - LLM_Code contains all the code used for creating the outputs for each model.